-- All staff will have annual training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - All staff will receive annual training on online safety and will be informed of the schools web filtering and monitoring practices and procedures so that they have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+All staff will have annual training on the government's anti-radicalisation strategy, Prevent, to enable them to identify people at risk of being susceptible to terrorism and to challenge extremist ideas.
+It is recommended that leads with designated Prevent responsibilities receive more in-depth training, including on extremist and terrorist ideologies to enable them to train and advise other staff and support making informed referrals to prevent where necessary.

+All staff will receive annual training on online safety and will be informed of the schools web filtering and monitoring practices and procedures so that they have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
 This will allow them to be fully aware of how the school reduces the risks of online harm and how to report and resolve concerns over online safety.